-He’s the Center from war-torn Croatia, still haunted by his uncle’s death by mafia car bomb, but finding the American dream through his balling skills.
-He finds McBride’s trash talking brashness annoying and immature.
+He’s the Center from war-torn Croatia, still haunted by his uncle’s death by a mafia car bomb, but finding the American dream through his balling skills.
+He finds McBride’s trash-talking brashness annoying and immature.
 He’s earned his place here.
 No one works harder on the court or appreciates this opportunity more.
-As the glue who holds this team together, he is a big reason of why his team is much more than a sum of its parts.
+As the glue who holds this team together, he is a big reason why his team is much more than a sum of its parts.

 The Veterans: Michigan State Spartans from East Lansing, Michigan

 Malcolm McBride is One and Done.
 One year to play for the Spartans then off to NBA stardom after his obligatory year playing college hoops.
 Basketball is his ticket out of the projects which have already cost his sister’s life.
 He’s bitter about playing as an amateur and isn’t afraid to be the prima donna.
 Teamwork isn’t his middle name, but his coach can count on him to get it done.
 One and Done.

 Michael Jordan is named after the basketball legend but isn’t quite that caliber.
 Does he have the confidence to step up his game for the Final Four game when he usually warms the bench?

 Gritty and realistic to the end, this chapter book ends in a satisfying yet unexpected way where winning is based on luck and skill, good guys don’t necessarily finish first, and losers are the ultimate winners.
 I highly recommend this book.
 Try it with boys who like basketball, and anyone who cheers for a team during the NCAA.
 Reluctant readers are guaranteed to finish this book because they simply will not be able to put it down!